top1944/duckuments/docs/atoms_85_fall2017_projects/11_navigators/10-preliminary-design-document-navigators.md

 ### Assumptions

--Size, shape of intersections is given and fixed.
+* Size, shape of intersections is given and fixed.

--Color and size of lane markings are given and fixed.
+* Color and size of lane markings are given and fixed.

--The type of intersection (e.g. three-way or four-way intersection) as well as the desired exit (e.g. left turn, right turn or straight) are provided.
+* The type of intersection (e.g. three-way or four-way intersection) as well as the desired exit (e.g. left turn, right turn or straight) are provided.

--There are fiducial markers (e.g. April tags, stop signs, …) placed at the intersection at predetermined positions.
+* There are fiducial markers (e.g. April tags, stop signs, …) placed at the intersection at predetermined positions.

--The Duckiebots’ are initially at rest and their pose is within a certain range with respect to the intersection (distance to center of road, distance to stop line, orientation within the lane).
+* The Duckiebots’ are initially at rest and their pose is within a certain range with respect to the intersection (distance to center of road, distance to stop line, orientation within the lane).

--The intersection is free of obstacles.
+* The intersection is free of obstacles.

--Good light conditions (e.g. no illumination problems,...)
+* Good light conditions (e.g. no illumination problems,...)

 ### Approach